Buuchia/CCS_blog/posts/first-blog-post.md

 This is my sketch for the grid using nested **for** loop.
 <iframe src="https://editor.p5js.org/Buuchia/full/uFLvgJVuw" width="100%" height="742px" ></iframe>

+This week I choose the work call [Float and Bounce](https://www.floatbounce.com/).
 Using **mouseIsPressed** function to create circle when the mouse is pressed.
 <iframe id="float_bounce_01" src="https://editor.p5js.org/Buuchia/full/dQtuHGwJP"></iframe>